 We reach out . . . to the world.

 Through our outreach programs, we are also able to help support organizations around the world.
-Sometimes, that means getting hands-on and travelling a little farther than our own backyard for a mission trip, and other times it means donating funds and resources that will have an impact for others around the world.
+Sometimes, that means getting hands-on and traveling a little farther than our own backyard for a mission trip, and other times it means donating funds and resources that will have an impact for others around the world.
 And speaking of our Earth…we also feel it is part of our global mission to care for God’s creation.
 We have put into place many “green” initiatives, and continue on our mission to educate ourselves, speak up to those in leadership, and take action to continually improve our own carbon footprint.
-To learn more about this and our other global missions, click here.